 - Vegetable broth.
 To really boost the umami in this Vegan Zuppa Toscana, I like to use vegan chicken-style bouillon cubes.
 My go-to brand is Edward and Sons as they’re affordable and available at stores like Kroger or Sprouts.
 You could also use Better Than Bouillon vegan chicken-style broth.
 Regular vegetable broth will work too.

 - Kale.
-Give it a thorough wash, then remove the rough stalks and chop or tear into pieces.
+Give it a thorough wash, then remove the rough stalks and slice or tear into pieces.
 If you aren’t a fan of kale, feel free to add in some fresh spinach instead.

 - Vegan heavy cream.
 My preferred heavy cream substitute for soups and other savory dishes is homemade cashew cream.
 Simply blend 1/2 cup of raw cashews (soaked 4+ hours or boiled 10 minutes) with 3/4 cup water until smooth.
 If you are looking for a store-bought version, you can try the Country Crock Plant Cream or the Silk Dairy-Free Heavy Whipping Cream Alternative.